Chaozhou: Modern era

 The seat of the 1951 Guangdong People's Government was in Chao'an County.
 Part of the county was converted into Chao'an City in 1953, and was renamed Chaozhou City (county-level) later that year.
-In 1955, the provincial seat moved to Shantou;the city was abolished five years later, and was reestablished in 1979.
+In 1955, the provincial seat moved to Shantou; the city was abolished five years later, and was reestablished in 1979.
 In 1983, the situation was reversed, as Chao'an was merged into Chaozhou City.
 Chaozhou was made a provincially-administered city in January 1989, and a vice-prefecture-level city in January 1990.
 In December 1991, Chaozhou was further upgraded to its current statue of prefecture-level city.

-Chaozhou and the nearby cities of Shantou and Jieyang are collectively called Chaoshan.
+Chaozhou and the nearby cities of Shantou and Jieyang are collectively called Chaoshan or Teochew.
 From 1958 until 1983, this name was used for the joint political-administrative area which encompassed the three cities.
 For the next five years, Shantou City was a higher-level city, containing Chaozhou and Jieyang within it.
 Currently, Chaozhou, Shantou and Jieyang are equal in status.

 In 2022, the city's 5-year plan has detailed the realization of a 43.3-gigawatt offshore windfarm located between 47 and 115 miles (75 and 185 km) off the city's coast.